You are here:

 The Village of Walton Hills will begin its ninth year of in-house income tax collections.
 The Village of Walton Hills continues to pride itself on customer service.
 The proximity of having the tax office in the Village is an added benefit where your municipal income tax return can be prepared at no cost by a member of the Finance Department.

 The Village has specifically tailored its tax returns and forms for its residents and employers.
 Forms can be downloaded from the Village's website.
 The website's new feature "Individual Auto Calc Return" allows a tax preparer to enter income tax information onto an electronic form that will automatically and accurately calculate one's return.
 Once finished, the return can be printed out and sent to the Village.
-Currently, the following three "Individual Auto Calc Returns" are at this website
+Currently, the following four "Individual Auto Calc Returns" are at this website.

 The Village's current tax rate is 2.5% effective July 1, 2013.
 The Village's tax rate from September 1, 2002 through June 30, 2013 was 2.0%.
 The tax credit paid to other municipalities is 100% up to the Village's effective tax rate.